What You Need to Know About Construction Manager

 - Constructor

-In 2016, there was an estimated number of 403,800 jobs in the United States for Construction Manager.
+In the United States, there were 403,800 jobs for Construction Manager in 2016.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 44,800 new jobs for Construction Manager by 2026.
 Due to new job openings and attrition, there will be an average of 33,200 job openings in this field each year.

 The states with the most job growth for Construction Manager are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.